 - Actions are reactive to circumstances and problems.

 - Outcomes affect no real change and often result in emotional pain and dissatisfying relationships.

+Avoid pointing out to others that they have stepped into the Drama Triangle.
+The best strategy is to identify the role you have fallen into and to step out of it.
 Remember!
 You can move out of relationship drama by no longer enacting the roles of the victim, the attacker or the rescuer.

 Please do not stop here.
 Go to How to Stop Your Relationship Drama Part 2 (Click Here).